What you need to know about pad chafing

 First of all, find the problem and fix it.

-Pad-induced chafing is more likely to happen when panties don’t fit correctly.
-If your undies are too small, then the pad will be pushed against your vagina, bottom, and the sensative space around the very top of your thighs.
-The constant rubbing of the pad against your skin can make you irritated, so the first step is to pick panties that fit right.
+Pad-induced chafing is more likely to happen when your underwear doesn't fit correctly.
+If yours are too small, then the pad will be pushed against your vagina, bottom and the sensative space around the very top of your thighs.
+The constant rubbing of the pad against your skin can make your skin irritated, so the first step is to pick underwear that fit right.

 Another trick for reducing this not-so-fun feeling?